Skip to Content

 Can you make this with store bought chili garlic oil?

 Yes!
 If you have a chili garlic oil that you love, you can simply use that instead.
-You will need a heaping ¼ cup of store bought garlic chili oil.
+You will need a heaping ¼ cup.

 Storing leftovers